rashid-m/corbettmaths/specs/pdex.md

 ## Trustless

-pDEX is code ([beaconpdeproducer.go](https://github.com/incognitochain/incognito-chain/blob/dev/master/blockchain/beaconpdeproducer.go), [beaconpdeprocess.go](https://github.com/incognitochain/incognito-chain/blob/dev/master/blockchain/beaconpdeprocess.go)) deployed to thousands of Nodes that power the Incognito network.
-It runs entirely on-chain, completely decentralized.
+pDEX is code ([beaconpdeproducer.go](https://github.com/incognitochain/incognito-chain/blob/dev/master/blockchain/beaconpdeproducer.go), [beaconpdeprocess.go](https://github.com/incognitochain/incognito-chain/blob/dev/master/blockchain/beaconpdeprocess.go)) that is deployed to thousands of Nodes powering the Incognito network.
+It runs entirely on-chain and is completely decentralized.

 It takes some time to get used to the Automated Market Making mechanism of pDEX.
 But once you understand it, you'll see that it has some major advantages over traditional exchanges. pDEX borrows heavily from Nick Johnson's [reddit post](https://www.reddit.com/r/ethereum/comments/54l32y/euler_the_simplest_exchange_and_currency/) in 2016, Vitalik Buterin's [reddit post](https://www.reddit.com/r/ethereum/comments/55m04x/lets_run_onchain_decentralized_exchanges_the_way/) in 2016, Hayden Adam's [Uniswap implementation](https://github.com/Uniswap/contracts-vyper/blob/master/contracts/uniswap_exchange.vy) in 2018.